RSGInc/bca4abm/docs/index.rst

   * persons
   * trips

-bca4abm is implemented in the `ActivitySim framework <https://github.com/activitysim/activitysim>`_.

-bca4abm exposes most of its calculations in CSV files that contain numpy and pandas expression that operate on the input data tables and matrices.
-This avoid having to modify Python code when making changes to the model calculations.
-An example set of expressions is in the auto_ownership expression file - auto_ownership.csv.
+bca4abm exposes its calculations in CSV files that contain pandas and numpy expressions that operate on the input data tables and matrices.
+This design avoids having to modify Python code when making changes to the model calculations. bca4abm is implemented in the `ActivitySim framework <https://github.com/activitysim/activitysim>`_.
-Refer to :ref:`Expressions` for more info.

 bca4abm requires model outputs for both a base and a build alternative.
 The required model outputs which are input to bca4abm need to be the same in each alternative.
 The values